-Common symptoms of dry eye include to irritation, redness and watering eyes.
-Dry eye can be due to a deficiency in tear production, excessive tear evaporation, or a chemical imbalance in the tears composition.
+Common symptoms of dry eye include dryness, irritation, foreign body sensation, redness, and tearing eyes.
+Dry eye can be due to a deficiency in tear production, excessive tear evaporation, or a chemical imbalance in tear composition.

 It can cause damage to the ocular surface as the disease progresses leading to vision loss.
 Alleviating the symptoms of dry eye is important.
 Left untreated, it can be debilitating.